How to Adopt

 - Complimentary cardboard carrier if necessary although we encourage you to invest in a carrier for long term care

-WCDC provides superb care for the animals in our shelters and foster homes and makes a reasonable effort to provide healthy companion animals to adopters.
-Nevertheless, WCDC cannot be responsible for veterinary bills or treatment of an animal after leaving our shelter.
+We provides superb care for the animals in our care and makes a reasonable effort to provide healthy kittens and Cats to adopters.
+Nevertheless, Cat Rescue & Adoption Network is not responsible for veterinary bills or treatment of an cat after leaving our care.

 Adoption fees for individual cats can sometimes vary.

 Occasionally we receive cats who arrive together and are bonded to each other.
 In these cases, we may designate the cats as a bonded pair, and we will try to adopt them together.
 The adoption fee may be lower in these cases, in the interest of finding the cats a loving home.
 If they have not been adopted together after a lengthy period of time, they may be allowed to be adopted separately.

 Our group adopts single kittens 6 months of age and younger only when there is at least one other appropriate young (feline or canine) playmate in the home.
 Adopting two kittens at the same time encourages healthy habits and happiness as they learn from each other and respect boundaries through lessons not available from humans.
 We encourage this with a price discount for two kittens or cats when adopted at the same time.
 If you can responsibly commit to only one cat, we can introduce you to kitties over 6 months of age on the hunt for their own forever home.
 Many adopters were skeptical about adopting two kittens rather than one, only to thank us later for sticking to our policy.
 The rewards are great.
 We’ve never had anyone tell us they wished they had adopted only one kitten.

 What do I need to do to adopt a cat?